naufalbasara/naufalbasara/README.md

 # Hello world!👋

 - 🏫 I’m currently study in Sepuluh Nopember Institute of Technology as Information Systems student
+- 🚀 Currently focusing on sharpening intuition in computer vision, natural language processing, and recommender system
 - 🤝 I particularly interested in exploring opportunities to work with Tensorflow environment.
 I'm open for discussions of projects, partnership, or hiring

 ## Tech Stack